jose2603Luyo/parkinLot/README.md

   1.-We are not considering sizes for a car, they can be either small, medium or big.

-  2.-We are considerin 10 slots per row.(Just to make it easy)
+  2.-We are considerin 10 slots per row.(Just to make it easy).

   3.-We'll provide 3 methods(park(), unPark() and findAvailableSpace()).